perriera/for_interfaces/linux/README.md

 - Create a SSH public key for your account (using CMD.exe is fine).

         ssh-keygen -t ed25519 -C "your_email@example.com"

+    Just hit enter till you see the prompt again then:

         cd ~
         cd .ssh
         type id_ed25519.pub